During this time of year it’s common for all us to look for ways to make improvements, start fresh and feel better.

-Well, you know what else needs a tune-up this time of the year, and it isn’t your car - it is your immune system.
-You see, each season, presents a different set of challenges for your body.
-And no matter where you live, there are seasons - some are just more subtle than others.
+Well, You know what else could you some attention– your immune system.
+You see, each season presents a different set of challenges for your body.
+And no matter where you live, there are seasons – Some are just more subtle than others.

 So, I have compiled a list of 10 things you can do to spruce up your immune system: